Bikeman868/Prius/Prius.SQLite/readme.md

 `bin` folder, and the SQLite managed wrapper will detect the 32/64 bitedness of the OS and load the appropriate version.

-These files are in the `lib` folder of the source code, and are included in the NuGet package, so there are a couple of places you get grab them from.
+When you install the `Prius.SQLite` NuGet package it will create a `lib` folder in your project directory containing these files.
+To copy these to the `bin` folder during build, open the project properties, navigate to post build steps and add `xcopy $(ProjectDir)lib $(TargetDir) /S /C /I /Y` to your post build steps.

-You can also download them from https://system.data.sqlite.org/index.html/doc/trunk/www/downloads.wiki
+You can also download these files from https://system.data.sqlite.org/index.html/doc/trunk/www/downloads.wiki

 # Creating and maintaining the database schema automatically